verlok/inp-workshop/guide/9-non-visual-updates.md

 INP measures delays in visual updates (paint) after interactions... but not everything is visual.

-Console logs, network requests, local storage… these don't have to wait for browser rendering, and INP does not measure them&mdash;unless they *also* affect next paint.
+Console logs, network requests, local storage… these don't have to wait for browser rendering, and INP does not measure them, unless they *also* affect the next paint.

 (Actually, even DOM, style, layout, etc changes are observable right away, through JavaScript, just the pixel representation is delayed)